hotosm/fAIr/backend/README.md

     python manage.py makemigrations
     python manage.py migrate
     python manage.py runserver
-### Now server will be available in your 8000 port in web , you can check out your localhost:8000/admin for admin panel
+### Now server will be available in your 8000 port on web, you can check out your localhost:8000/admin for admin panel
-To login on admin panel , create your superuser and login with your credentials restarting the server
+To login on admin panel, create your superuser and login with your credentials restarting the server

     python manage.py createsuperuser